-India has a minimum tax regime, whereby MAT/AMT is payable by corporates/other persons on profits as per books (subject to specified adjustments)/adjusted total income, where tax payable on total income under the normal provisions of the Income-tax Act is less than MAT/AMT.
+India has a minimum tax regime, whereby MAT/AMT is payable by corporates/other persons on profits as per books (subject to specified adjustments)/adjusted total income, where tax payable on total income under the normal provisions of the IT Act is less than MAT/AMT.

-Type of taxpayer Rate of tax (%) Applicability Credit availability Company 18.5% of book profits MAT is leviable where tax payable on the total income is less than 18.5 per cent of book profits.
-The excess of MAT over normal tax is treated as credit, which can be set off in any 15 subsequent years against normal tax liability subject to prescribed limitation Persons (other than company) claiming certain specified deductions 18.5% on adjusted total income AMT is leviable where tax payable on the total income is less than 18.5 % of adjusted total income.
+Type of taxpayer Rate of tax (%) Applicability Credit availability Domestic company liable to corporate tax rate of 22%/15% Nil MAT is leviable where tax payable on the total income is less than 15% per cent of book profits.
+The excess of MAT over normal tax is treated as credit, which can be set off in any 15 subsequent years against normal tax liability subject to prescribed limitation Domestic company liable to corporate tax rate of 25%/30% 15% of book profits Foreign company 15% of book profits Persons (other than company) claiming certain specified deductions 18.5% on adjusted total income AMT is leviable where tax payable on the total income is less than 18.5 % of adjusted total income.
 The excess of AMT over normal tax is treated as credit, which can be set off in any 15 subsequent years against normal tax liability subject to prescribed limitation